 IBBY UK selected 23 books to put forward for consideration.The selection was made by a panel of Clive Barnes, Becky Butler, Suzanne Curley and Carol Thompson, advised by inclusion consultant Alex Strick.

 This is the largest number of titles ever put forward by IBBY UK for this list and reflects the growing number of published books featuring disabled children and young people as protagonists or major characters.
-They were selected from a preliminary list over twice as long and include Jacqueline Wilson’s updating of the Susan Coolidge classic What Katy Did, Sarah Crossan’s Carnegie-winning title One, Julia Donaldson’s What the Jackdaw Saw, and Cece Bell’s autobiographical novel El Deafo.
+They included Jacqueline Wilson’s updating of the Susan Coolidge classic What Katy Did, Sarah Crossan’s Carnegie-winning title One, Julia Donaldson’s What the Jackdaw Saw, and Cece Bell’s autobiographical novel El Deafo.
+Three of the UK nominations were included in the final list, which was announced in Bologna in 2017: Sarah Crossan’s One, published by Bloomsbury Children’s Books, and two Dorling Kindersley braille titles, Counting and It Can’t Be True.